learn-co-curriculum/phase-1-completing-assignments-with-codegrade/README.md

 CodeGrade.
 Before continuing with the steps below, **make sure that you're logged in to your GitHub account.**

-:bulb: **NEW:** To get credit for the lab in Canvas, you will submit your work using CodeGrade.
+:heavy_exclamation_mark: **NEW:** To get credit for the lab in Canvas, you will submit your work using CodeGrade.

 To submit your work for grading, head back to the assignment on Canvas and scroll down to the bottom of the page.
 There, you should see a button that says